-Below the Dengie nutrition team have put together their top tips for competing on a fibre diet.
+Below the Dengie nutrition team have put together their top tips for competing a horse or pony on a fibre diet.

-- Increase your horse’s work before increasing their energy intake
+- Increase your horse’s workload before increasing their energy intake

 - Choose feeds that are based on fibre and oil when looking to increase energy intake.
 Overfeeding cereals increases the risk of gastric ulcers and colic and the high levels of starch that they contain can also promote fizzy, unpredictable behaviour.

 - Dengie Alfa-A Oil has the same energy level – 12.5MJ/kg – as a competition or conditioning mix or cube but with much lower levels of starch than a cereal-based feed.
 As the energy provided is slow-release, it is ideal for improving stamina and endurance.